 - "I gave my back . . . and my cheeks . . .
 I did not hide the face."
 Let us not think that there is nothing of Jesus' 'turn the other cheek' teaching in the Old Testament, that the OT only speaks of 'an eye for an eye' - this passage show us its just not so!

 - "I have set my face like flint."
 Nice image.

 - "My eye wastes away from grief, my soul and body also.
 For my life is spent with sorrow, and my years with sighing."
-This verse has jumped out to me personally in the past, at times when my congregations have been particularly grieving over the loss of multiple parishioners.
+This verse jumped out to me personally one year when our congregation had lost 5 dear parishioners all close together in time.
 The congregation as a whole seemed to be 'wasting away from grief' in body and soul.
 I think grief often comes in groups like that, so much all it once that it seems difficult to bear.
 I have to notice, though, that this psalmist is speaking about very individual grief that comes not from loss of others, but from a seeming rejection by others.
 This reads almost like a school kid who is being picked on by everyone.
 I don't mean to make it less important because it is such a personal pleading.
 God knows we all have personal pleading.
 But an observation...

 - This psalm comes in all three years of the Passion Sunday readings.
 How come?

 - "I have become like a broken vessel."
 Nice imagery, given all the biblical language about potter/clay/jars/vessels.
-Empty vessels and full vessels.
+Last year I attended the Northeastern Jurisdictional UMW quadrennial meeting in Baltimore, where the theme was 'vessels for mission.'
+We talked about empty vessels and full vessels.
 Refilled vessels and pouring out our vessels.
 And cracked vessels.
 What shape is your vessel in right now?